-The official twitter feed for HD makes our top ten because they’re obviously a mogul within the motorcycle community, but following their twitter feed also means you get newsworthy updates on events and store specials across the country.
-You’ll also find a great bit of community influence on this page with “photo of the day” updates and links to their popular internet series “Rider Stories” which features interviews with female motorcycle riders.
+The official Twitter feed for HD makes our top ten because they’re a mogul within the motorcycle community.
+However, following their Twitter feed also means you get newsworthy updates on events and store specials across the country.
+You’ll also find a significant community influence on this page with “photo of the day” updates and links to their popular internet series “Rider Stories,” which features interviews with female motorcycle riders.

-Shoei Helmets official feed for the USA is one of the more fun twitter accounts to follow because they tweet about the riders who wear their helmets.
-This is a great feed to follow if you’re interested in professional racing or if you’re just a fan of a good old photography action shot.
-Shoei Helmets USA also tweets about their products on occasion, but this feed is definitely focused on their enthusiasm for the sport – something I think we can all appreciate.
+Shoei Helmets’ official feed for the USA is one of the more fun Twitter accounts to follow because they tweet about the riders who wear their helmets.
+This is a great feed to follow if you’re interested in professional racing or just a fan of an excellent old photography action shot.
+Of course, Shoei Helmets USA also tweets about their products occasionally.
+Still, this feed is focused on their enthusiasm for the sport – something I think we can all appreciate.

-Kelly Rogers has another great twitter feed.
-Not your typical motorcycle feed, Kelly is an is a super-enthusiast when it comes to motorcycles, but she’s got opinions and an activists’ streak – frequently reporting on motorcycle safety concerns.
-She’s also been known to share some unique photos of her own motorcycle journeys via twitter.
+Kelly Rogers has another excellent Twitter feed.
+Not your typical motorcycle feed, Kelly is a super-enthusiast when it comes to motorcycles.
+Still, she’s got opinions and an activists’ streak – frequently reporting on motorcycle safety concerns.
+She’s also shared some unique photos of her motorcycle journeys via Twitter.

-Motorcycle Safety Foundation’s twitter feed may not be the most lively feed to follow, but this is a great resource for motorcycle safety.
-If you’re following MSF you’ll get links to their newest PSA campaigns, statistic-based studies they release, and also a healthy portion of political happenings that pertain to motorcycling.
+Motorcycle Safety foundation’s Twitter feed may not be the most lively feed to follow, but this is an excellent resource for motorcycle safety.
+If you’re following MSF, you’ll get links to their newest PSA campaigns, statistic-based studies they release, and a healthy portion of political happenings pertaining to motorcycling.